hackforla/writeforall/assets/text/undebate-video-onboarding.md

 Following each suggestion, we'd have some education so that users would be able to make the right editing decisions.

-We're a relatively fresh project, so new volunteers have a great opportunity to jump into the beginning of a project and see it through to the end.

 We are currently looking for:
 * UX developer
 * JavaScript programmer